terry06890/chrona/backend/hist_data/README.md

 1. In enwiki/, run `gen_desc_data.py`, which extracts page descriptions into a database.
 1. Run `gen_desc_data.py`, which adds the `descs` table, using data in enwiki/, and the `events` and `images` tables (only adds descriptions for events with images).

+## Optionally Add Extra Event Data
+1. Additional events can be described in `picked/events.json`, with images for them put in `picked` (see the README for details).
+1. Can run `gen_picked_data.py` to add those described events to the database.